BartlettJE/statsresdesign/docs/10-BayesEst.md

 For this example, we will focus on the hire rating (variable <code><span class='st'>"Hire_Rating"</span></code>) to see whether the audio condition would lead to higher ratings than the transcript condition (variable <code><span class='st'>"CONDITION"</span></code>).

-Remember the key steps of Bayesian modelling from lecture 10 (Heino et al., 2018):
+Remember the key steps of Bayesian modelling from lecture 10 [@heino_bayesian_2018]:

 1. Identify data relevant to the research question